lcdb/lcdb-wf/docs/patterns-targets.rst

-And ``c.targets[['cutadapt']`` might have the following values, after being filled in with the sampletable (see below for details):
+And ``c.targets[['cutadapt']`` might have the following values, after being filled in with the sample table (see below for details):

 .. code-block:: python